 Her fiction and non fiction appears in Joyland, Huffington Post, Retro, SheRa, ByLine, Ms In the Biz, Gulf Coast and Sundress, winning the Best of the Net for Short Fiction.
 She’s written and directed commercials for DeBeers, Pepsi ,YSL, Amazon, EventBrite and Armani.
 Halpern has taught screenwriting at USC and been a screenwriting and directing panelist for New York Women in Film, Savannah College of Art and Design and festivals including Port Townsend Women & Film.

 Previous work in the digital space includes writing and producing for Bob Abel’s seminal interactive multimedia company and Knowledge Adventure, leading her to become a founder of CitySearch.
 As the first person authorized by the Roald Dahl estate to write in his voice, she created interactive stories for Nestle.com.
 Halpern is developing VR based on the YA novel A Mango Shaped Space, about a 13 year old girl with synesthesia who sees sound and music, which Halpern optioned and penned the screenplay.

-Her mother, Abigail Gumbiner, is a visual artist who hand sculpts photography, her father is a theoretical physicist and her son, Jordan Halpern Schwartz, is a composer for HBO, Vice, Showtime, as well as documentary and film.
-Her stepfather is the artist and master lithographer Peter Holmes and her husband is simply amazing.
+Her mother, Abigail Gumbiner, is a visual artist who handsculpts photography, her father is a theoretical physicist and her son, Jordan Halpern Schwartz, is a composer for HBO, Vice, Showtime, as well as documentary and film.
+Her husband casts bronze sculpture for a stable of Los Angeles artists and is simply amazing.